nerves-project-attic/nerves_init_gadget/README.md

 ## Using

-Connect your RPi0 over the USB port with your computer (use the port labeled "USB", not the one labeled "PWR").
+Connect your device over the USB port with your computer (if using a RPi0, it is very important to use the port labeled "USB" and not the one labeled "PWR").
 Give your device a few seconds to boot and initialize the virtual Ethernet interface going through the USB cable.
 On your computer, run `ping` to see that it's working:

 ```sh